 Driving in Gibraltar

-Cars drive on the right-hand side of the road.
-Most residents own a car, even though it’s very easy to get around solely on foot.
+Cars drive on the right-hand side of the road in Gibraltar.
+Most residents own a car, even though it’s fairly easy to get around solely on foot.
 All vehicles have to be registered with the authorities.